vargspjut/systemd-journal/README.md

 **NOTE 2** If *journal.FieldPriority* or *journal.FieldMessage* is part of fields when calling SubmitWithFields, arguments priority and message will be ignored.

-**NOTE 3** All field names must be all upper-case and may not conain any preceeding '_' characters.
+**NOTE 3** All field names must be all upper-case and may not contain any preceeding '_' characters.
 An error will be returned if encountered.

 ```golang
 // Code left out for brevity